Aarthi-14/Technical-Support-Analysis--PowerBI-Project/README.md

 Visualizations play a crucial role in translating raw data into actionable insights.
 In this section, we will explore the key visualizations used to analyze Technical Support trends.
 The Dashboard consists of 3 sections.

-Section 1 - Ticket Summary
+### Section 1 - Ticket Summary
+This section gives an overview of the Ticket volumes.

       ![Section1](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/86144f09-adae-4e28-af8d-1fd6e9a11355)

-Section 2 - Ticket Trends
+### Section 2 - Ticket Trends
+This section gives an overview of the Ticket trends.

       ![Section2](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/9c99cda2-36c8-496b-a9c6-d0064d06ae24)

-Section 3 - CSAT & Agent SLA Trends
+### Section 3 - CSAT & Agent SLA Trends

       ![Section3](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/10175e32-fbbd-43c1-a3c0-567578cab53f)